KenyaChauche/subreddit-classification/README.md

 3. The length of time it has been up on Reddit
 4. The number of comments on the thread

-Once you've got the data, you will build a classification model that, using Natural Language Processing and any other relevant features, predicts whether or not a given Reddit post will have above or below the _median_ number of comments.
+Once you've got the data, you will build a classification model that, using Natural Language Processing and any other relevant features, predicting whether or not a given Reddit post will have above or below the _median_ number of comments.

 **BONUS PROBLEMS**
 1. If creating a logistic regression, GridSearch Ridge and Lasso for this model and report the best hyperparameter values.
-1. Scrape the full text of the threads using Selenium (you'll learn about this in Webscraping II).
+1. Scrape the full text of the threads using Reddit's JSON API.
 2. Write the actual article that you're pitching and turn it into a blog post that you host on your personal blog.

 ---

 ### Requirements

-- Scrape and prepare your data using BeautifulSoup.
+- Scrape and prepare your data using the `requests` library.
 - **Create and compare two models**.
 One of these must be a random forest, however the other can be a classifier of your choosing: logistic regression, KNN, SVM, etc.
 - A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - An executive summary of the results you found.